txpipe/oura/book/src/sources/n2n.md

 magic = "mainnet"
 ```

-Connecting to a local Cardano node in testnet through unix sockets:
+Connecting to a remote Cardano node in testnet through tcp sockets:

 ```toml
 [source]